 The strategic expertise of SEO writing companies can get your message out there, building engagement and trust with your audience.
 By analyzing your audience and their most-used sources of information, SEO content marketers can build customer personas and develop a strong content strategy for your IT business.
 They’ll target the proper social media channels and write the most appealing types of content for your corporate website, drawing new visitors to your virtual doorstep.

 3. Hire a Technical Writer To Showcase an Under-Performing Product

 There’s nothing more frustrating than putting your blood, sweat and tears into developing a product, only to find that it never catches on with the customers it could help most.
 While there are many reasons that a product might not sell as well as expected, one reason could be that its target market was not sufficiently reached.
 Content marketing is an effective way to tout the benefits of an under-appreciated product so that existing and potential customers will take notice and consider giving that product a try.

-A technical writer can furnish content marketing assets such as white papers and case studies to bring an unnoticed product into the spotlight.
+A technical or web content writer can furnish content marketing assets such as white papers and case studies to bring an unnoticed product into the spotlight.
 A white paper describes a problem faced by your customers, details their pain points and then explains how your product is the natural solution.
 Case studies can be like Cinderella stories for your overlooked product.
 Like extended testimonials with more background, they give your potential customers real-world examples of how your product saved the day for some of your existing customers.